Photo and story by KeWana McCallum / Contributing Writer

 Sarah Nuse, the founder of Tippi Toes, came to MTSU to speak on Monday in the Student Union Building as a part of the Global Entrepreneurship Week events that are being held on campus.

 Global Entrepreneurship Week events take place throughout 160 countries in November and are meant to inspire millions of people to engage in entrepreneurial activity.
 During the events held on the MTSU campus, speakers will visit throughout the week to explain their business and how it was created.
+This is meant to spark inspiration in students and show them that anything is possible.
+New start-ups, existing businesses, and franchises are all discussed at the events from various professionals.
+Students can then visit sites like https://poppies.co.uk/franchising/ if they want to continue learning about the entrepreneurial opportunities that arise from these presentations.
+Whether they want to buy into a franchise or set up a company of their own, hopefully, these presentations will help them decide a career path.
 Throughout the week, students are also welcome to pitch any ideas they may have for a business, and they have the chance to enter in a business-model competition and earn a cash reward.

 Nuse spoke about how her business, which brings dance lessons to schools, child-care centers and after-school programs, got started.